7 Design Decisions That Transformed This Home by Bringing the Light In

 Before any finishes were selected, I addressed the home's largest design obstacle — the entry.

 Originally, when you walked through the double front doors, you were immediately confronted with balusters and a railing.
-The living room floor sat 2.5 feet higher than the entry, creating an abrupt, awkward first impression and disrupting the home’s natural flow.
+The living room floor sat approximately 2.5 feet higher than the entry, creating an abrupt first impression and disrupting the natural flow of the home.

-By lifting the living room and entry to the same level — and relocating the steps to the exterior deck where they belonged — the home immediately felt more open, intuitive, and welcoming.
+By lifting the living room and entry to the same level — and relocating the steps to the exterior deck where they belonged — the space immediately felt more open, intuitive, and welcoming.

 This single change: